-The Ogoni Shepherd Foundation Inc. was created in the spirit of Nigerian human rights and environmental activist Ken Saro-Wiwa.
+The Ogoni Shepherd Foundation Inc. is a 501(c)(3) Charitable Organization.
+It was created in the spirit of Nigerian human rights and environmental activist Ken Saro-Wiwa.

 Ken Saro-Wiwa was a founder, spokesman, and president of the Movement for the Survival of the Ogoni People (MOSOP).
 Ken Saro-Wiwa was also an author, publisher, and Human rights environmental activist who used MOSOP in addressing the plight of his native homeland, Ogoni in the Rivers State of Nigeria.